ONLYOFFICE/docspace-api-sdk-typescript/docs/FileEntryDtoIntegerAllOfSecurity.md

 # FileEntryDtoIntegerAllOfSecurity

-The actions that can be perforrmed with the file entry.
+The actions that can be performed with the file entry.

 ## Properties